gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - A Bureau Agni team sent to conduct extreme field testing of a new type of cold-weather lidar array.

 Apparently we're going to an absolute shithole which is super duper frozen.

+We made friends with Yuriko Oda who's somekind of Japanese Liberation Army terrorist - she's going to help us with the Providential investigation in exchange for blowing some stuff up.

+- Checking the facility out in the tundra we find it has 2 secured doors, one for personnel and one for vehicles.

+- We should really buy night vision goggles.